Austin-Heard/social-media-emotional-effects/README.md

     A correlation coefficient close to 1 or -1 indicates a strong relationship.
     A p-value < 0.05 indicates the correlation is statistically significant.

 This can be interpeted as a somewhat strong correlation between emotional state and amount of time spent on social media.
-Rather than accepting this, I used Welch's t-test to determine the total amount of time spent on social media against each emotion individually to see if any emotions had a stronger correlation than others.
+With this in mind, I used Welch's t-test to determine the total amount of time spent on social media against each emotion individually to see if any emotions had a stronger correlation than others.

     Emotion: Happiness
     T-statistic: 30.975362701817613